-If the mid-point check is incorrect, there must be a problem in the first half of the program.
+If the mid-point check is incorrect, the problem must be in the first half of the program.
 If it is correct, the problem is in the second half.

 Every time you perform a check like this, you halve the number of lines you have to search.
-After six steps (which is fewer than 100), you would be down to one or two lines of code, at least in theory.
+After six steps (which is much less than 100), you would be down to one or two lines of code, at least in theory.